 Contributing to Danish society through long-term philanthropy

-The Augustinus Foundation, established in 1942, is one of Denmark’s leading cultural foundations.
-We are dedicated to preserving cultural heritage and supporting the creative arts—such as classical music, dance, and visual art.
+Established in 1942, the Augustinus Foundation is one of Denmark’s leading cultural foundations.
+We are dedicated to preserving cultural heritage and supporting the creative arts - including classical music, dance and the visual arts.

-Art, culture, and knowledge enrich our lives through experience, reflection, and personal development.
-They strengthen our cultural identity and self-understanding in a globalized world.
+Art, culture and knowledge enrich our lives through experience, reflection and personal development.
+They strengthen our cultural identity and self-understanding in a globalised world.
 For this reason, we regard art and culture as essential pillars of society and of the communities we share.

-Our philanthropy are centered around the main areas
+Our philanthropy is centred around the following main areas

-The foundation helps preserve a vibrant cultural heritage through museums and their collections, as well as significant architectural landmarks.
-At the same time, we support creative and performing arts across the country – including music, dance, and visual arts.
+The Foundation helps preserve a vibrant cultural heritage through museums and their collections, as well as through significant architectural landmarks.
+At the same time, we support creative and performing arts across Denmark, including music, dance and the visual arts.
 (Danish site)

-The foundation contributes to new knowledge through research and by supporting the internationalization of talented students from artistic educational programs.
+The Foundation contributes to new knowledge through research and by facilitating international study for talented students from artistic educational programmes.
 (Danish site)

-The foundation supports organizations that improve the quality of life for particularly vulnerable adults across Denmark.
+The Foundation supports organisations that improve quality of life for particularly vulnerable adults across Denmark.
 Internationally, we work to alleviate the impact of crises and disasters.
 (Danish site)

 Our key figures for 2024

-Over the past five years, the foundation has increased its distributions by 85%.
-Distributions for the Danish cultural life account for more than 80 percent of the grants awarded every year.
+Over the past five years, the Foundation has increased its distributions by 85%.
+Distributions towards Danish cultural life account for more than 80% of the grants awarded every year.

 Total distributions to society in 2024